How to Tell If Someone Else Is Using Your Twitter Account

 How to See Last Active Uses

-If you’re a regular Twitter user, then you’ll likely scroll through your page numerous times per day.
-Even if all you do is read funny tweets rather than participate in political debate.
-But you might also be fervently tweeting yourself.
+If you’re a regular Twitter user, then you’ll likely scroll through your page numerous times per day, even if all you do is read funny tweets rather than participate in political debate.
+However, you might also be fervently tweeting yourself.

 In that case, it’s easier to notice any suspicious activity on your Twitter account.
 All of a sudden, there are replies and mentions that you don’t remember posting.
 Or your DMs contain random messages.